MehmetMHY/algorithm-challenges/Dots+Boxes/1x2_game/README.md

 - This is the work I did towards analyzing a 1x2 dots & boxes game.

 ## Credits:
-- I would like to give credit to dylan-eck (https://github.com/dylan-eck), for providing me with the pseudocode needed to create the recursive function which generates every possible list combination.
-I did modify this pseudocode to work for a 1x2 dots & boxes game.
+- I would like to give credit to dylan-eck (https://github.com/dylan-eck), for providing me with the pseudocode needed to create the recursive function which generates every possible list combination given a list of char(s).
+The pseudocode was ultimately modifited to work for a 1x2 dots & boxes game.

 ## Process:
 - In this analyzies, the following process(s) are done: